 Employees never understand the full value of their benefits package until it comes time to use them.

-Things like maternity leave benefits, short- and long-term disability and bereavement leave are barely on the radar when it comes to what jobseekers are looking for — generally, it’s “How much does the job pay?” and “How much vacation do I get.”
+Things such as maternity leave benefits, short- and long-term disability and bereavement leave are barely on the radar when it comes to what jobseekers are looking for — generally, it’s “How much does the job pay?” and “How much vacation do I get?”

 Not having to worry about work, and working with a team and in a culture that gave me the luxury of truly putting it out of my head, made the days after my mom’s death easier.
 I was able to focus on my family rather than worrying about deadlines and reports and who was doing what back at the office.

-It allowed me to spend time with friends, to reminisce about my mom’s remarkable life and everything she accomplished as a teacher, as a scouter and as a mom, aunt, sister and grandmother.
-(The latter being, by far, her favourite role.)
+It allowed me to spend time with friends, to reminisce about my mom’s remarkable life and everything she accomplished as a teacher, a scouter and a mom, aunt, sister and grandmother.

-It allowed me to spend time with my niece and nephew, to see my aunt — who flew in from B.C. — and to be there for my sister, who was there so often for my mom in recent years as her health worsened.
+It allowed me to spend time with my niece and nephew, to see my aunt — who flew in from British Columbia — and to be there for my sister, who was there so often for my mom in recent years as her health worsened.

-Regardless of how well you communicate your benefit offerings to employees, they can never fully comprehend the value of the total rewards package — but take solace in this fact: When the day comes they actually have to dip their toes into the lesser-known benefits pool, they will appreciate them 10-fold.
+Regardless of how well you communicate your benefit offerings to employees, they can never fully comprehend the value of the total rewards package.
+But take solace in this fact: When the day comes that they actually have to dip their toes into the lesser-known benefits pool, they will appreciate them tenfold.

-I strive to be what she was, and will never forget her — and will be forever grateful to my employer for giving me the time I needed to start the healing process and surround myself with loved ones.
+I strive to be what she was and will never forget her — and I will be forever grateful to my employer for giving me the time I needed to start the healing process and surround myself with loved ones.

 © Copyright Canadian HR Reporter, Thomson Reuters Canada Limited.
 All rights reserved.